 Deciphering Learning Motivation in Open Distance Learning towards Sustainable Medical Education Jun Xin Lee, Ahmad Hathim Ahmad Azman, Jing Yi Ng, Noor Akmal Shareela Ismail Sustainability.2022; 14(8): 4497.
 CrossRef

-Undergraduate veterinary nursing education: A virtual active learning module integrating knowledge and skills Julianne Stout, Jennifer Smith Education in the Health Professions.2022; 5(1): 22.
+Undergraduate Veterinary Nursing Education Julianne Stout, Jennifer Smith Education in the Health Professions.2022; 5(1): 22.
 CrossRef

 TEST DE CONDICIÓN FÍSICA: MODELO TRADICIONAL VERSUS MODELO DE EDUCACIÓN DEPORTIVA A. Carriedo, J. Fernández-Río, A. Méndez-Giménez, J.A.
 Cecchini Revista Internacional de Medicina y Ciencias de la Actividad Física y del Deporte.2022; 22(86): 269.
 CrossRef